A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Editor says, what if the revolt in city of Halicarnassus had succeeded?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Personalities thread.
-Alternate Historian and 1 other(s) like this article.

 In 484 BC,on this day Herodotus was born in the ancient Greek city of Halicarnassus.